PISAresearch/pisa/12-watchtower-API.md

 The receipt contains, mainly, the information provided by the user.
 The WatchTower will need to sign the receipt to provide evidence of agreement.

 The `customer_signature` is included in the receipt to link both the client request and the server response.
-Otherwise a client could sign random data and claim to have send it to the tower.
-In the same way, a signed receipt protects the user from false claims from the tower.
+Otherwise, the tower could sign a receipt with different data that the one sent by the user, and the user would have no way to prove whether that's true or not.
+By signing the customer signature there the tower creates evidence of what the user sent, since the tower cannot forge the client's signature.

 #### Receipt serialization and signature